FernandoToigo/red-spree-rmk/README.md

 ### Design Decisions

-One of the most proclaimed reasons for the adoption of OOP or the Unity Component System is because of their capabilities of separating concepts into smaller parts that can be easily reused.
+One of the most proclaimed benefits for the adoption of OOP or the Unity Component System is because of their capabilities of separating concepts into smaller parts that can be easily reused.
 This is usually done by instantiating news classes or attaching new components to objects.
 But, in my experience, the reality is that as the project starts to grow, this newly added class or component often needs to be known from other classes.
 This dependency, when not well documented or communicated, can cause delays in productivity.

 One common solution to this problem is to create some type of design or engineering to replace this coupling, such as using Singletons or ScriptableObjects to act as mediators.
 But those come with their own problems.